rpeszek/my-blogs/posts/2022-03-13-ts-types-part6.md

 The moral of this story is that you need powerful types to be able to eliminate certain boilerplate.
 Powerful could mean lots of things, e.g. _algebra of types_, _higher kinded types_, all of these things are offered by niche programming languages only.
 _side_note_end

-Starting with types and following on with programs (TDD with T meaning _type_) is a very productive way of writing code, that includes TypeScript.
+Starting with types and following on with (manually written for now) programs (TDD with T meaning _type_) is a very productive way of writing code, that includes TypeScript.
+This is the TDD approach to programming, only T means _type_.

 ## About Simplicity